aarya123/CampusFeedv2/README.md

 https://developers.facebook.com/docs/android/getting-started

-You only have to run the commands in part 2 if you are deciding to run the app on an emulator
+You only have to run the commands in part 2 if you decide to run the app on an emulator

 -----------------------------------------------------------------------------------------------------------------------